Hypoxic-ischaemic encephalopathy (adults and children)

 - older children: drowning and asphyxiation remain common causes

-- adults: more often a result of cardiac arrest or cerebrovascular disease, with secondary hypoxemia/hypoperfusion 1,3
+- adults: more often a result of cardiac arrest or cerebrovascular disease, with secondary hypoxaemia/hypoperfusion 1,3

 Patients typically present to hospital following an acute event (near-drowning, asphyxia, cardiac/respiratory arrest).
 They are usually intubated and have a history of prolonged resuscitation.

-Severe global hypoxic-ischemic injury in this population primarily affects the grey matter structures:
+Severe global hypoxic-ischaemic injury in this population primarily affects the grey matter structures:

 - basal ganglia

 - cerebral cortex (in particular the sensorimotor and visual cortices, although involvement is often diffuse)